Updated on 2025-08-30 GMT+08:00

 Data disk detachment

-A data disk can be detached online or offline, that is, its server can either be in the Running or Stopped state.
+A data disk can be detached online or offline, meaning that its server can either be in the Running or Stopped state.

 Disk deletion